DevYatsu/ReusableReactFormComponent/README.md

   return (
     <div className="App">
       <Form
+          data={data}
+            //represents the informations on the different elements in the form

+          submitURL="/api/urlToPostOn"
-          data={data} //represents the informations on the different elements in the form submitURL="/api/urlToPostOn" // the url the data entered in the form will be POSTed to />
+             // the url the data entered in the form will be posted to />
     </div>
   );